 More do-it-yourself natural remedies for high blood pressure

 - Practice yoga, meditation, and other relaxation techniques.
 Stress causes your body to release hormones (adrenaline and cortisol) that put you into “fight or flight” syndrome.
 Your heart beats faster, blood vessels constrict, and blood pressure rises — at least, temporarily.
 Chronic stress may be a factor in hypertension, too.
-Learning stress management strategies, including relaxation techniques, may reduce too high blood pressure.
+Learning stress management strategies, including relaxation techniques, may reduce high blood pressure.

 - Lower alcohol intake to lower blood pressure.
 Limiting alcohol consumption can help lower (and prevent) hypertension, according to the American Heart Association.
 If you are a man, stick to no more than two drinks per day and, if you are a woman, no more than one drink per day.
 (A drink is one 12 oz. beer, 1.5 oz. of 80-proof spirits, 4 oz. of wine, or 1 oz. of 100-proof spirits.)

 - Make magnesium a priority.
 Research shows magnesium may lower high blood pressure, too.
 Talk to your doctor before taking a supplement, and always stick to the recommended daily amount (too much magnesium can cause diarrhea).
-Even better, make sure you eat plenty of magnesium-containing foods such as legumes, avocados, tofu, whole grains, and leafy greens.
+Even better, make sure you eat plenty of magnesium-containing foods, such as legumes, avocados, tofu, whole grains, and leafy greens.

 - Get moving.
-Simply getting off the couch and into a regular exercise routine can be a powerful home remedy for high blood pressure.
+Simply getting off your couch and into a regular exercise routine can be a powerful home remedy for high blood pressure.
 Even moderately intense physical activity, like going for a brisk walk, can lower blood pressure if you stick to it for a total of 30 minutes or longer at least 5 days a week.

 Use home remedies for high blood pressure wisely